 Manufacturing Silicone Rubber Heaters

 Manufacturers use a combination of physical and chemical processes to turn a fragile metal film into a precision heating element encased in silicone rubber.
 During manufacturing, a sheet of metal foil is laminated, etched, cleaned, vulcanized and welded to eventually become a resistor for generating heat.
 The process largely revolves around the delicate handling of this fragile metal film.
-This article offers a brief overview of the steps involved when manufacturing etched foil silicone rubber heaters.
+This article offers a brief overview of the steps involved when manufacturing etched foil silicone rubber heaters (also referred to as silicone rubber heating mats, pads and blankets.)

 You can view specs and sample images of our heaters on our Silicone Rubber Heaters page.